vueuse/vueuse/README.md

 ### Different between 3.x and 2.x

 Since the Composition API will be available in 3.x.
 Using it in 2.x require you use a polyfill.
-For 3.x build, we use the API from [`@vue/runtime-dom`](https://www.npmjs.com/package/@vue/runtime-dom), and for 2.x, it's [`@vue/composition-api`](https://www.npmjs.com/package/@vue/composition-api)
+For 3.x build, we use the API from [`@vue/runtime-dom`](https://www.npmjs.com/package/@vue/runtime-dom), and for 2.x, it's [`@vue/composition-api`](https://www.npmjs.com/package/@vue/composition-api).
+All the functions exported in this package behaves the same.

 ```js
 // 3.x build